 Your home’s plumbing, just like most other things, needs regular plumbing maintenance to ensure it all remains in top working order and runs with no issues.
-Without routine maintenance and repairs, the plumbing system will eventually start to break down and this could lead to major problems.
-Prevention is always more preferable to finding a cure and usually a lot cheaper and more stress-free too.
+Without routine maintenance and repairs, the plumbing system will eventually start to break down, and this could lead to major problems.
+Prevention is always preferable to finding a cure and is usually a lot cheaper and more stress-free too.
 Preventative plumbing maintenance is the answer and something every homeowner should consider scheduling with their plumbing specialist.

 Let’s take a close look at preventative plumbing maintenance and just why it’s so important.

 When you have a car, most car owners will book in for regular servicing and safety checks rather than only taking it to a mechanic when they experience a problem.
 The idea is to keep your car running in tip-top shape and have a mechanic look for potential problem areas.
 This helps to prevent your car from suffering an untimely breakdown and could save you thousands of dollars in future repair bills.

 Home plumbing maintenance is similar in nature.
 It’s more designed to prevent your home’s plumbing from suffering a major, or even catastrophic, problem down the track.
 A burst water pipe could cause a lot of damage to your house, and that’s just one example.
 When your plumber comes to your house, they’ll check everything and alert you to problem areas that need attention before they worsen.
 This includes all of the pipework, fittings in kitchens, bathrooms and laundry, water meters and hot water systems.

 The plumber comes to your home and thoroughly and routinely checks the entire plumbing system.
 If they spot something of concern, they will let you know the problem and offer a solution.
 If you agree to the solution, the plumber will go ahead and perform repairs or replace pipes or fittings.
 They will always discuss anything that needs to be done with you first.